daytonaio/daytona/README.md

 curl https://download.daytona.io/daytona/get-server.sh | bash
 ```

-You can also download and compile Daytona from this repository.
-To do so please check out our docs.
+Alternatively, download and compile Daytona directly from this repository by consulting our [documentation](https://daytona.io/docs).

-Note the packaged Daytona includes a set of built-in extensions located in the extensions folder, which are added there for your convince.
+*Note.
+The packaged Daytona includes a set of built-in extensions located in the extensions folder, which are added there for your convince.

 ### Initializing Daytona
 To initialize Daytona, follow these steps: